Common Proxy Configuration Mistakes That Reveal Your Location

 One of the best guarantees of anonymity – and efficiency – is the use of auto-configuration features.
 Those are among the key features to look for in selecting a proxy service.
 Through rapid, automated selection of proxies, hostnames, and ports, this tool can immediately guard your identity against detection.

 A proxy auto-configuration URL tells your browser when to use a proxy server, and what proxy server hostname and port to use.
-In this way, the proxy and the URL are appropriately matched; for example, this function tells your browser to use a specific proxy server based on whether the request will go over HTTP or HTTPS.
+This matches the proxy and the URL appropriately.
+For example, this function tells your browser to use a specific proxy server based on whether the request will go over HTTP or HTTPS.

 A good proxy service will supply you with a URL to auto-configure.
 You can save this URL in your settings for future use.
 Note that with auto-configuration URL, it’s important to authenticate your IP address.
 The function doesn’t handle the alternative – username:password – very well.